 XMT-1522 and XMT-1536 are our only clinical-stage development product candidates.
 While we have certain other preclinical programs in development and we intend to develop other product candidates, it will take additional investment and time for such programs to reach the same stage of development as XMT-1522 and XMT-1536.
-Since all of the product candidates in our current pipeline are ADC product candidates based on the same ADC platform, if XMT-1522 or XMT-1536 fails in development as a result of any underlying problem with our ADC platform, then we may be required to discontinue development of all ADC product candidates that are based on the same technology.
+In addition, we have other product candidates in our current pipeline that are based on the same ADC platform.
+If XMT-1522 or XMT-1536 fails in development as a result of any underlying problem with our ADC platform, then we may be required to discontinue development of the ADC product candidates that are based on the same technology.
 If we were required to discontinue development of XMT-1522 or XMT-1536 or if XMT-1522 or XMT-1536 were to fail to receive regulatory approval or were to fail to achieve sufficient market acceptance, we could be prevented from or significantly delayed in achieving profitability.